ecstacy heros

 The consequences you may face for the possession of ecstasy in New Jersey depend on the amount of the drug you are allegedly caught with.
 The penalties for ecstasy possession with intent to distribute charges in NJ are as follows:

-• Less than one half-ounce: Third-degree felony, which may entail up to 5 years of incarceration.
+• Less than one half-ounce: Third-degree crime, which may entail up to 5 years of incarceration.

-• Between one half-ounce and five ounces: A second-degree felony, which can warrant anywhere between 5-10 years of incarceration.
+• Between one half-ounce and five ounces: Second-degree crime, which can warrant anywhere between 5–10 years of incarceration.

 How Can a Drug Offense Affect a College Student?